cyberwatchdoug/homelab_scripts/move-toarchive-script/README.md

 - Enhanced error handling and reporting.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License v3.
+See the [LICENSE](../LICENSE) file for more information.